-\All general education with an asterisk and all core and major courses must be passed with at least a "C" grade.
-This program will be offered through the on ground and online delivery mode.
+^{}All general education with an asterisk and all core and major courses must be passed with at least a "C" grade.
+1This course includes the use of simulator.

 BACHELOR'S DEGREE IN BUSINESS ADMINISTRATION WITH MAJOR IN SOCIAL MEDIA MARKETING